lion-agi/lionagi/md_docs/API reference/collections/abc/concepts.md

 **Parent Class:** [`ABC`](https://docs.python.org/3/library/abc.html)

 **Description**:
 `Record` is an abstract base class for managing a collection of unique LionAGI items.
-It accepts `` for retrieval and requires `Component` instances for addition.
+It accepts `LionIDable` for retrieval and requires `Component` instances for addition.

 ### `keys`